chase-moskal/renraku/README.md

   // natural and enlightened
   const details = await userTopic.getDetails(userId)
   ```
-  of course. renraku's first motivation was to "abstract away" the api library.
+  of course. renraku's first motivation was to "abstract away" the api library like this.
-  but as you'll see, renraku became a set of typescript tools and practices surrounding this idea
+  but as you'll see, renraku grew as set of typescript practices and tools sprouting from this idea

-### ⛩️ lesson two: life is suffering but ignorance is bliss
+### ⛩️ RENRAKU LESSON TWO — *life is suffering, but ignorance is bliss*

 - with renraku, we divide our ***backend*** business logic into "topic" implementation objects.
   topics can only have async functions as members